from

 The Smiths

 Mrs. Smith and her husband Thomas were farmers and not ex-convicts, and they worked an orchard they bought and developed in Ryde, New South Wales, Australia.
 Maria, the future Granny Smith, found the original seedling, growing on their farm.
-It was Maria that nurtured these seedlings that would create the huge Granny Smith Apple industry.
+It was Maria who nurtured these seedlings that would create the huge Granny Smith apple industry.

 Paying homage to Mrs Smith and the Granny Smith Apple/

-Now you may love France and French food, and that may be expected if you are reading this book or one of the posts from the blog by the same name.
-If, in addition, if you also are a world traveler and a Granny Smith apple aficionado then you have a secondary duty.
+Now you may love France and French food, and that may be expected if you are reading this post and other posts from the blog.
+If, in addition, you also are a world traveler and a Granny Smith apple aficionado, then you have a secondary duty.
 A real lover of Granny Smith cooking apples must visit New South Wales, Australia, with a side trip to Ryde, now a suburb of the City of Sydney.
-There in the churchyard of St Anne’s you may visit and, in season, place Granny Smith apple blossoms on Maria and Thomas Smith’s graves.
+There, in the churchyard of St Anne’s, you may visit and, in season, place Granny Smith apple blossoms on Maria and Thomas Smith’s graves.

 Maria and Thomas Smith’s Graves